JaydipSingh/genie_tutorial/README.md

 **Step - 5** Log4 cpp Installation :

-mkdir /opt/Log4cpp/

 Install it from here only, download it, and copy-paste it in folder “/opt/Log4cpp”: https://sourceforge.net/projects/log4cpp/
-      mkdir /opt/Log4cpp/      /// paste and untar the download in this folder cd log4cpp
+      mkdir Log4cpp      /// paste and untar the download in this folder cd log4cpp
      ./autogen.sh
      ./configure –prefix=/opt/Log4cpp/